rbrown146/Gov_Election_Analytics/index.md

 ![](./Images/large_swing.png)

 The trend seems to be going downward: from a peak of 12 in 2000 to a low of four in 2012, although the number since increased this past election.
+As America becomes more polarized the number of competitive states diminishes.
+This being the case, it does seem highly unusual that there are as many toss-up states this cycle as forecasted.
+But as for the states that are considered competitive, is this truly the case?

 ![](./Images/2016_close.png)